 Sea turtles in Zakynthos face threats from human development

-The loggerhead is the world’s largest hard-shelled turtle, and has a lifespan of 47–67 years.
+The loggerhead is the world’s largest hard-shelled turtle with a lifespan of 47 to 67 years.

 It is also the world’s second largest extant turtle after the leatherback.